-Vacation Rental Sites You Probably Already Know
+Best Vacation Rental Sites You May Already Know

-Although the name suggests that rentals are made “by owner,” some of the properties on the site have a professional management company behind them.
-Your experience and the time required to make a booking may vary considerably depending on what type of property you get and whether you are dealing with an owner or management company.
-VRBO began as a site with more conventional home and condo rentals in vacation destinations, and that market remains its strength.
+Although the name suggests that rentals are made “by owner,” a number of the properties on the site have a professional management company behind them.
+Your experience and the time required to make a booking may vary considerably depending on what type of property you book and whether you are dealing with an owner or management company.
+VRBO began as a site with more conventional home and condo rentals in vacation destinations, and those kinds of rentals remain its strength.

-Another vacation rental sites that most travelers have heard about is Airbnb.
-The company started out solidly in the budget travel market – many listings were extra rooms in shared apartments or even couches to crash on.
+Another top vacation rental site that most travelers have heard about is Airbnb.
+The company started out solidly in the budget travel market – many listings were extra private rooms in shared apartments or even couches to crash on.
 Cities and urban locations were the focus as well.